Synesso/scala-stellar-sdk/README.md

 * Test coverage: Generative testing using scalacheck with the goal of 100% coverage
 * Perform network operations on the terminal through the scala REPL

+## Deprecation warning

+At this stage, some classes and interfaces are likely to be refined.
+Minor releases may break backwards compatibility with minimal notice until v1.0.0.

 ## Installation

 In your `build.sbt`